tldr-pages/tldr/pages/common/nslookup.md

 `nslookup -type=PTR {{54.240.162.118}}`

+- Query your system's default name server for ANY available records using TCP protocol:

+`nslookup -vc -type=ANY {{example.com}} `

-- Query a given name server for the whole zone file (zone transfer) of the domain using TCP protocol (-vc option) instead of the default UDP:
+- Query a given name server for the whole zone file (zone transfer) of the domain using TCP protocol:

 `nslookup -vc -type=AXFR {{example.com}} {{name_server}}`